AashnaNarang/Elevator/README.md

 ## SchedulerEvent.java
 This class represents the information being sent to elevator to either stop or have the elevator keepgoing.

+##StationaryEvent.java
+This class will handle when the stationary events are required.
+I will message, floorport, elevatorid, and The current floor.

+##TimeoutEvent.java
+This class will handle the timeout events where it will provide the elevator id, and the status before it arrived at the source floor.

 ## DoorOpenState.java
 This class will handle the opening and closing of the door with a given expiry time.
 This will also make it so that when the elevator is in moving state it will not open the doors.